jeffhammond/blog/Career_Trajectory.md

 # Summary

-I started out in organic chemistry and ended up making supercomputers at Intel.
+I started out in organic chemistry and ended up making supercomputers at Intel and NVIDIA.

 Since people often ask me about how this happened, or to speak about career paths in general, I figure I should write it down.